NativeScript/docs-v7/docs/best-practices/bundling-with-webpack.md

 #### [ABI split](https://docs.nativescript.org/publishing/android-abi-split) options:
 * `useLibs` - Instructs the plugin to produce `.so` instead of `.blob` files.
-* `androidNdkPath` - Path to local installation of Android NDK.
+* `androidNdkPath` - Path to a local installation of Android NDK.

 #### Checking if snapshot is enabled
 If you want to toggle whether specific logic is executed only in snapshotted context you can use the `global.__snapshot` flag.
 Its value is `true` only if the current execution happens in the snapshotted context.
 Once the app is deployed on the device, the value of the flag is changed to `false`.
 There is also `global.__snapshotEnabled` flag.
 Its only difference compared to `global.__snapshot` is that its value is `true` in both snapshotted and runtime contexts, given that snapshot generation is enabled.